-The issuing company will select a lead investment bank that is responsible for due diligence, deciding upon the price band i.e the minimum and maximum price for bids, track and decide the price for the issue.
+The issuing company will select a lead investment bank that is responsible for due diligence, deciding upon the price band, i.e., the minimum and maximum price for bids, and tracking and deciding the price for the issue.
 The investment bank also helps a firm in deciding the capacity/quantum of the IPO.

 Inviting investors to bid their prices for the shares.
 These bids have to be in the price range specified by the investment banks.
 The main participants in the bidding process include High net worth individuals, financial institutions, investment institutions, PF and Pension Funds, Mutual Funds and banks, etc. The investment bank extends its network and advertises rigorously to receive bids from a large number of investors.
 They do make investor presentations and roadshows also to attract bids.
 In a closed market, these details remain confidential to the investment bank and issuing company.
 Whereas in the open market, the investors bidding price can see the bids of other investors.

 Once the investment bank receives all the bids, it works out a weighted average price of all the bids to determine the final price of the IPO.
 This weighted average price becomes the cut-off price for the purpose of bid and allocation.
 A hot issue is an issue that is able to attract a large number of investors, and that sees a good price-performance potential for the investors.
 Such issues often witness a cut-off price equal to the ceiling price (upper limit of the price band).
 The price remains confidential, known only to the book runner and the issuing company.